By Mike O’Brien | ★★★★✰

 There’s not much Mario Tennis Aces doesn’t get right.
 It’s visually spectacular, with a good comparison being Mario Kart 8 Deluxe.
 Mechanically speaking, I don’t think there’s much argument against Aces being considered the best in the Mario Tennis series.
 Online play is a highlight, and not just because the netplay is consistently decent.
 The tournament structure of online play gives a fantastic sense of progression and competition that watching a big number increase on a basic ‘ranked’ mode could never provide.

-In addition to these issues, a few other elements of Mario Tennis Aces are rather confusing.
+Some other elements of Mario Tennis Aces are rather confusing.
 In online play, you receive a rating which increases or decreases based on performance.
 One might fairly assume such ratings would determine matchmaking, but as far as I can tell, it’s completely random.
 I’ve had multiple occasions where I’ve matched with top 100 worldwide players, only to face a first-time player afterwards.
 The rank isn’t even the primary factor in leaderboard placings – instead players are ranked by their total points gained, which if anything is a measure of playtime rather than skill or consistency.
 The tournament system is fun and I have no grievances with it, but matchmaking needs improvement and ranks need purpose.

 The final criticism I’d make of Mario Tennis Aces is that its ‘swing mode’, where players use motion controls to serve and swing, is awfully wonky.
 This I’m sure comes as traumatic news to people looking for an evolution on the biggest eSport of all time, Wii Sports.
 You might not find that here – but what you will find is the finest tennis gameplay on the market.
 Mario Tennis Aces, for its handful of shortcomings, feels phenomenal to play and fits right at home on the Nintendo Switch.
 Lightning fast load times, the ability to play multiplayer with single JoyCons, and accessible yet dynamic gameplay make this game an instant favourite.
 All the competitive stuff might sound scary, but trust me – bust this out with some of your casual friends, and heavy words will be lightly thrown indeed.